Department of Criminal Justice & Criminology

 Phillip Mitchell Lyons, PHD, Professor of Security Studies; Dean, College of Criminal Justice, Department of Criminal Justice & Criminology, PHD, Univ of Nebraska-Lincoln; JD, Univ of Nebraska-Lincoln; MA, Univ of Nebraska-Lincoln; BS, Univ of Houston-Clear Lake

-Melissa Lee Meltzer, PHD, Assistant Professor of Practice in Criminal Justice and Criminology, Department of Criminal Justice & Criminology, PHD, Univ of Pennsylvania; MPH, Univ of Tx Health Science Cntr; MA, Sam Houston State University; BS, U-Houston Downtown
+Melissa Lee Meltzer, PHD, Assistant Professor of Practice in Criminal Justice and Criminology, Department of Criminal Justice & Criminology, PHD, Univ of Pennsylvania; MPH, Univ of Tx Health Science Cntr; MA, Sam Houston State University; BS, Univ of Houston-Main

 Holly A Miller, PHD, Professor of Criminal Justice and Criminology, Department of Criminal Justice & Criminology, PHD, Florida State University; MA, Morehead State University; BA, Bethel College